Keswick Mountain Festival

 Theatre Talks and Studio Talks by world renowned speakers, and the Film Festival, are held in the adjacent Theatre by the Lake.

-Live music on the Friday and Saturday evenings has included such names as Melanie C, Peter Hook (Joy Division) and his band The Light, KT Tunstall and The Christians.
-In 2019 Peatbog Faeries and Big Country headline.
+Live music on the Friday and Saturday evenings has included such names as Melanie C, Peter Hook (Joy Division) and his band The Light, KT Tunstall, Big Country, The Christians and Peatbog Faeries.

 A Family Friendly Festival